nup_logo

 TD-Gammon (1992)

-TD-Gammon is a computer backgammon program that uses artificial intelligence and machine learning techniques to play the game at a highly competitive level.
+TD-Gammon is a computer gammon program that uses artificial intelligence and machine learning techniques to play the game at a highly competitive level.
 Developed by Gerald Tesauro from IBM.

 Game Go: Basic Rules